shanest/shanest.github.io/content/trip-reports/ingalls/index.md

 <img src="./glacier-baker.jpg" alt="View of Glacier Peak and Mt Baker in the distance from the summit" />
 <figcaption>Dakobed / Glacier Peak and Kulshan / Mt Baker in the distance, looking north/west from the summit of Ingalls Peak.</ficaption>
 </figure>

+Two double-length rappels had us back at the base in no time.
+Somehow, we stayed too low in the scree field this time, and had to do even weirder shenanigans to get back over to the gully / slabs on the way back to the lake.
+But oh was it worth it: a quick dip in the lake brought me back to life after roasting in the sun all day.^[I much prefer the victory dip to the sport-climbers' victory whip.]
+A perfect cap to the day.

+We got back to camp just after 5pm, had a quick snap and were fast to break things down, and were on our way by 5:45.
+A smooth and uneventul---minus encroaching foot soreness and hunger---walk back out brought us to the car in an hour and a half.

+Type 1.5 fun indeed; just what the doctor ordered.